titanclass/stage/README.md

 ```

 Each actor has its own queue of messages, named a "mailbox", and a channel is supplied by a `mailbox_fn` factory function.
-Again, we can use bounded or unbounded channels:
+Again, we can use bounded or unbounded channels, and we use a bounded one with 100 pending actor-destined messages.
+This
+bound is generally higher for the actor than the dispatcher as the dispatcher tends to do less.

 ```rust
 let mailbox_fn = Arc::new(mailbox_fn(100));